 As the use of part-time employees and independent contractors continues to grow in California, it is critical for employers to understand the differences in types of employment status.
-One tool at an employer's disposal is the IRS 20-factor test, used to determine whether sufficient “control” is present to establish an employer-employee relationship or an independent contractor-client relationship.
+Using an independent contractor classification test might be helpful in certain circumstances.
+One tool at an employer's disposal is the IRS 20-factor test, used to determine whether sufficient "control" is present to establish an employer-employee relationship or an independent contractor-client relationship.

 Contract Vs. Employee

 By definition, an independent contractor is a worker who individually contracts with an employer to provide specialized or requested services on an as-needed or project basis.
 This individual is free from control and direction of the performance of their work, and the individual is customarily engaged in an independent trade, occupation, profession, or business.